Tridet/KeysViz/README.md

 ## 1. Install the keylogger and record keystrokes

 You can choose to launch and stop the keylogger at anytime hence avoiding to record sensitive personal data such as passwords.
+To install the keylogger use the README.md file inside the keylogger folder.

 ## 2. Load your personal logs